amvs/dense/README.md

 ## Package Requirement

 Ensure pytorch environment is working.
-And addtionally, `conda install scikit-learn matplotlib pandas`
+And addtionally, `conda install scikit-learn matplotlib pandas kagglehub`

 ## Install the packages to your environment